eigerco/amplifier-advisory-committee/src/chains/_TEMPLATE/PROPOSAL.md

 ### Voting

-Following the Security Council's review, a community vote will be held to determine the approval of [Insert Chain Name]'s integration with the Axelar network.
+Following the Amplifier Advisory Committee's review, a community vote will be held to determine the approval of [Insert Chain Name]'s integration with the Axelar network.

 ### Feedback and Questions